eslint/eslint/docs/rules/valid-jsdoc.md

     * `true` (default) **even if** the function or method does not have a `return` statement (this option value does not apply to constructors)
     * `false` **if and only if** the function or method has a `return` statement (this option value does apply to constructors)
 * `"requireReturnType": false` allows missing type in return tags
-* `"matchDescription"` specifies (as a string) a regular expression to match the description in each JSDoc comment (for example, `".+"` requires a description; this option does not apply to descriptions in parameter or return tags)
+* `"matchDescription"` specifies (as a string) a regular expression to match the description in each JSDoc comment (for example, `".+"` requires a description)
+* `"matchParamDescription"` specifies (as a string) a regular expression to match each parameter tag description
+* `"matchReturnDescription"` specifies (as a string) a regular expression to match each return tag description
 * `"requireParamDescription": false` allows missing description in parameter tags
 * `"requireReturnDescription": false` allows missing description in return tags